 All children can benefit from the exercise, energy release, and pure enjoyment of playing sports, and this includes children with special needs.

-About 18 percent of children in the U.S. have a disability or chronic condition.
-Special needs children are sometimes not encouraged to exercise because their parents or guardians fear they'll be injured.
+About 18% of children in the U.S. have a disability or chronic condition.
+Special needs children are sometimes not encouraged to exercise because their parents or guardians fear they'll be hurt.
 But physical activity is as important for special needs children, as it is for any child.

 The benefits of regular physical activity are many:

 Better overall fitness

 Healthier bone density

 Improved motor skills